-Join us on ZOOM for the Friends of the Library book discussion group!
+Join us on ZOOM for the Friends of the Library book discussion group on Monday the 27th!
 July's selection is "A Man Called Ove" by Fredrik Backman.
 Copies of the book discussion selections are available to check out at the library while supplies last.
 Instructions for joining the Zoom meeting will be provided when patrons check out a copy of the book or by contacting the library.

 Meet Ove.
 He’s a curmudgeon—the kind of man who points at people he dislikes as if they were burglars caught outside his bedroom window.
 He has staunch principles, strict routines, and a short fuse.
 People call him “the bitter neighbor from hell.”

 But must Ove be bitter just because he doesn’t walk around with a smile plastered to his face all the time?
 Behind the cranky exterior there is a story and a sadness.
 So when one November morning a chatty young couple with two chatty young daughters move in next door and accidentally flatten Ove’s mailbox, it is the lead-in to a comical and heartwarming tale of unkempt cats, unexpected friendship, and the ancient art of backing up a U-Haul.
 All of which will change one cranky old man and a local residents’ association to their very foundations.

 Fredrik Backman’s novel about the angry old man next door is a thoughtful exploration of the profound impact one life has on countless others.
 “If there was an award for ‘Most Charming Book of the Year,’ this first novel by a Swedish blogger-turned-overnight-sensation would win hands down” (Booklist, starred review).